From Static Ads to Street-Level Engagement: Why BFT’s Custom-Branded Food Trucks Win Every Time

 A billboard stands on the side of a highway, flickering past in a blur of metal and asphalt.
 A subway ad fades into the visual noise of a commuter’s morning routine.
 Traditional out-of-home advertising (OOH) still exists, but its impact is shrinking—studies show that OOH ad recall has declined by nearly 18% in the past decade as consumer attention shifts to mobile and interactive media.

 Consumers are desensitized to static ads, tuning them out with the same instinct that helps them ignore pop-ups online.
 Eye-tracking research confirms that billboard advertising effectiveness lasts a mere 1.5–3 seconds, with less than 30% of viewers recalling the brand.
+Whether it's a poster or a static food truck, the effect is often fleeting.

 People want to engage with brands in real life, not just see them.
 A survey by EventTrack found that 91% of consumers are more likely to purchase a product after participating in a brand experience, compared to just 39% for static digital ads.